*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

 - Prevent overheating – Your engine oil helps to disperse excess heat within your engine by absorbing the heat that is produced during combustion.

 - Inhibits rust – Though it may not completely prevent rust, engine oil can reduce the spread of rust and prevent the corrosion of essential engine components by acting as a detergent, neutralising the acids that are produced.

 - Acts as a sealant – Engine oil prevents engine power from escaping by sealing the space between the piston ring and the cylinder liner.

 What Are The Types Of Engine Oil Available?

-There are various engine oil types available in the market categorised under synthetic, semi synthetic, high mileage, and mineral oils.
-Motorcycles also require a different type of oil made specifically for their usage.
+There are various engine oil types available in the market.
+The different types of engine oils include; synthetic, semi synthetic, high mileage, and mineral oils.
+Motorcycles also require a different type of oil.

-- Synthetic oils – These oils are made artificially in the lab through a range of chemical processes, and is designed to provide enhanced engine performance.
-You can find best synthetic oils in our guide here.
+- Synthetic oils – These oils are made artificially in the lab through a range of chemical processes, and are designed to provide enhanced engine performance.
+You can find the best synthetic oils in our guide here.

 - Mineral oils –these oils come from crude oil that has been refined to remove impurities.